 We measure our performance against a selection of key performance indicators (KPIs), both operational and financial.
+These are unchanged from last year.

-Bonuses (for executive directors and colleagues right through the business) and long-term incentives for executive directors, are closely aligned to many of our operational and financial KPIs.
+Bonuses (for executive directors and employees right through the business) and long-term incentives for executive directors, are closely aligned to many of our operational and financial KPIs.